 - Sexual dysfunction

-Let your doctor know if these side effects are persistent or severe.
-Contact your doctor right away if you are experiencing:
+Let your doctor know if these side effects are severe or don't go away.
+Contact your doctor right away if you:

-Do not eat grapefruit or drink grapefruit juice while taking a calcium channel blocker.
+Do not eat grapefruit or drink grapefruit juice while you're taking a calcium channel blocker.

-It is important that your doctor is aware of all the medications you are taking, as some may have the potential to interact with calcium channel blockers.
-Talk to your doctor before taking any new medication, including over-the-counter drugs, herbs, and supplements.
+Your doctor needs to know about all the medications you're taking, to avoid problems with calcium channel blockers.
+Talk to your doctor before you take anything new, including over-the-counter drugs, herbs, and supplements.